SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     Make similar functions consistent with each other Consider letting user add row or column
-    Consider accepting net present value vs consumption curve for energy source X
+    Consider accepting net present value vs consumption curve for energy source X Consider estimate line length more accurately using elevation if available via linestring z